NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 There should should be a corresponding ground pour above these two pours (on layer 2).
 The `GND` pour should be same shape as the `3V` pour, and the `BAT_GND` pour should be the same shape as the `VBAT` pour.

-Note that none of these pours should not form a complete ring or "donut".
+Note that none of these pours should form a complete ring or "donut".

 The top and bottom layers should have a single, large pour of `GND` that covers everything except the area around the antenna.